-The SEMA Show is the premier automotive specialty products trade event in the world, held annually in Las Vegas, Nevada, at the Las Vegas Convention Center.
-This year’s dates where November 5th-8th and included more than 2,400 world-class companies including 500 brand-new exhibitors.
+The SEMA Show is the world’s premier automotive specialty products trade event, held annually in Las Vegas, Nevada, at the Las Vegas Convention Center.
+This year’s dates were November 5th-8th, including more than 2,400 world-class companies, including 500 brand-new exhibitors.

-One day just simply isn’t enough to see even a small sampling of the amazing cars and awesome displays of anything and everything that is automotive.
-The SEMA Show literally fills the Convention Center and spills out into the parking lot and beyond.
+One day simply isn’t enough to see even a small sampling of the amazing cars and awesome displays of anything and everything that is automotive.
+The SEMA Show fills the Convention Center and spills into the parking lot and beyond.
 And that’s no small statement in a town where almost everything is over-the-top.
-So, having said that, I’m going to share with you here the small sampling of my awesome day at SEMA, posted in chronological order.
+So, having said that, I’m going to share with you here a small sampling of my awesome day at SEMA, posted in chronological order.

 The Pacific — a modern tribute to Jean Bugatti’s 1937 57S Bugatti Atlantic featuring a carbon and composite body by Delehaye USA.
 Built by Brown’s Metal Mods, The Pacific features a fuel-injected 304 cubic inch BMW SOHC V-12 and amazing styling. [ more ]